willkg/douglas/docs/index.rst

 Part 3: Developer documentation
 ===============================

-Documentation anyone interested in hacking on Pyblosxom, writing plugins, or things of that ilk.
+Documentation anyone interested in hacking on Douglas, writing plugins, or things of that ilk.

 .. toctree::